A Systematic Review on Process Mining for Curricular Analysis: Literature review methodology

 \subsection{Planning the review}

-The need for a systematic review is identified in this phase, and the protocol for conducting the review is defined.
-The protocol includes the formulation of the research question, the definition of the search terms and string, the search sources to be used, and the inclusion and exclusion criteria that will be applied to identify the primary studies of the review.
+This phase identifies the need for a systematic review and defines the protocol for conducting it.
+The protocol includes formulating the research question, describing the search terms and string, selecting the search sources to be used, and defining the inclusion and exclusion criteria for identifying the primary studies of the review.

 In this work, the need for a systematic review is identified in the context of EDM and EPM initiatives we were carrying out within the Computer Science career of the Instituto de Computación (Computer Science Institute, InCo) of the Facultad de Ingeniería (Engineering School, FING) of the Universidad de la República (UdelaR), to be used as the basis for the career analysis and students paths towards the defined curricula.
 The result of this review allows us to identify critical elements to be considered in such analysis.
 It also made us realize that the lack of standardization between studies makes it very hard to compare curricula of the same career from different countries, even from other universities of the same country.